kiranraj2208/calendar-cum-Events-manager/README.md

 *This program always keep the record in sorted order and aso displays in sorted order

-*We can perform various operations on calendar like searching a month-wise calendar, day-wise calendar creating events, deleting events
+*We can perform various operations on calendar such as searching a month-wise calendar, day-wise calendar creating events, deleting events

-*There is menu() function that performs almost all operations that can be performed on calendar which has choices of operations, such that selecting choices performs particular operations
+*There is menu() function that performs almost all operations that can be performed on calendar which has choices of operations, such that selecting paticular choices performs particular operations

-*menu() function runs infinitely and can be terminated only by the choice which has exit option.
+*menu() function runs infinitely and should be terminated only by the choice which has exit option.

 *please exit by above option only